 The election calendar deadlines shall be set to accommodate the following time requirements:

 Candidates receiving a plurality of votes cast shall be elected.
-In case of a tie vote, the committee responsible for nominations and elections shall decide the election by lot.
-Notice of those elected shall be communicated to the membership prior to the Annual Conference, with a declaration made also at the Annual Conference.
+In case of a tie vote, the Nominations & Elections Committee shall decide the election by lot.
+Notice of those elected shall be communicated to the membership prior to the Annual Conference, with a declaration also made at the Annual Conference.

 Nominations may be made by committee, by petition, or by write-in.

-Nominations by Committee: The committee responsible for nominations and elections shall present candidates for the position of vice president/president elect, secretary, treasurer, and Executive Board members-at-large, as required.
+Nominations by Committee: The Nominations & Elections Committee shall present candidates for the position of Vice President/President-Elect, Secretary, Treasurer, and Members-at-Large, as required.
 The committee shall endeavor to present at least two candidates for each office to be filled.
-Candidates shall be selected in such a manner as to insure as broad a representation as possible of NASIG constituencies and of the geographic distribution of the membership.
-As specified in the election calendar, members may submit nominations to the committee responsible for nominations and elections for the above stated positions.
+Candidates shall be selected in such a manner as to ensure as broad a representation as possible of NASIG constituencies and of the geographic distribution of the membership.
+As specified in the election calendar, members may submit nominations to the Nominations & Elections Committee for the above stated positions.

 Nominations by Petition: Nominations may be made for any open position on the Executive Board by petition.
 Such petitions shall include endorsement by at least ten active members of NASIG as well as the written acceptance of the candidate.
-The petition must be submitted to the committee responsible for nominations and elections by the deadline stipulated in the election calendar.
+The petition must be submitted to the Nominations & Elections Committee by the deadline stipulated in the election calendar.
 Any nomination which meets the petition requirements shall be included on the official ballot.